Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

 Due to the significant performance differences of different types of PEFT methods on various tasks, many studies aim to enhance model performance by combining the advantages of different types of PEFT methods.
 These research efforts are summarized as Hybrid PEFT methods.
+A representative hybrid PEFT method, known as MAM-Adapter, is illustrated in Figure~\ref{fig:hybrid_mam_adapter}.

 \textbf{UniPELT}~\cite{mao2021unipelt} operates on the principle of dynamically activating the most suitable parameter-efficient language model tuning (PELT) submodules for a given task through a gating mechanism, which is mathematically represented as \( h'_{A} = G_{A}h_{A} + h_{F} \), where \( h'_{A} \) is the final output, \( h_{A} \) is the output of the adapter submodule, \( h_{F} \) is the direct input to the adapter, and \( G_{A} \) is the gating function that modulates the contribution of the adapter submodule based on the specific data and task setup. \textbf{S4}~\cite{chen2023parameter} discovers design patterns by grouping layers in a spindle pattern, uniformly allocating trainable parameters, tuning all groups, and assigning tailored strategies to different groups, consistently outperforming existing fine-tuning strategies across various NLP tasks and models. \textbf{MAM Adapter}~\cite{he2021towards} is a unified framework for parameter-efficient transfer learning methods by reframing them as modifications to specific hidden states in pretrained models, which can be mathematically represented as \( h \leftarrow (1 - \lambda(x))h + \lambda(x)\Delta h \), where \( h \) is the original hidden representation, \( \lambda(x) \) is a gating scalar, and \( \Delta h \) is the modification vector computed by a function \( f \) applied to the input \( x \). \textbf{LLM-Adapters}~\cite{hu2023llm} discusses the use of different adapters such as Series Adapters, Parallel Adapters, and LoRA (Low-Rank Adaptation), which are incorporated into the model's architecture at optimal locations. \textbf{NOAH}~\cite{zhang2022neural} employs neural architecture search to automatically design optimal "prompt modules" for large vision models, tailored to each downstream dataset, enhancing transfer learning, few-shot learning, and domain generalization. \textbf{AUTOPEFT}~\cite{zhou2024autopeft} automates the configuration selection for PEFT of large pre-trained language models.
 It employs a multi-objective Bayesian optimization approach to discover a set of Pareto-optimal configurations that balance task performance with parameter efficiency, significantly outperforming existing PEFT methods with minimal training costs. \textbf{$\text{S}^{3}\text{Delta-M}$}~\cite{hu2022sparse} automatically searches for an optimal trainable structure within pre-trained models by using a unified framework of various Delta Tuning methods.
 It employs bi-level optimization and a shifted global sigmoid function to control sparsity, achieving high performance with minimal trainable parameters. \textbf{ProPETL}~\cite{zeng2023one} enables the sharing of a single prototype network across different layers and tasks, with binary masks learned to prune sub-networks, significantly reducing parameter storage while improving efficiency and performance over other methods.